Genivia/ugrep/README.md

 `ugrep -r -z -tc++` searches C++ files such as `main.cpp` and zip and tar archives that contain C++ files such as `main.cpp`.
 Also included in the search are compressed C++ files such as `main.cpp.gz` and `main.cpp.xz` when present.
-Also any cpio, pax, tar, and zip archives when present are searched for C++ files that they contain, such as `main.cpp`.
+Also any cpio, pax, tar, zip and 7z archives when present are searched for C++ files that they contain, such as `main.cpp`.
 Use option `--stats` to see a list of the glob patterns applied to filter file pathnames in the recursive search and when searching archive contents.

-When option `-z` is used with options `-g`, `-O`, `-M`, or `-t` to search cpio, jar, pax, tar, and zip archives, archived files that match the filename selection criteria are searched only.
+When option `-z` is used with options `-g`, `-O`, `-M`, or `-t` to search cpio, jar, pax, tar, zip and 7z archives, archived files that match the filename selection criteria are searched only.

 The gzip, compress, and zip formats are automatically detected, which is useful when reading gzip-compressed data from standard input, e.g. input redirected